Need a new monitor for the PlayStation 5 or the Xbox Series X that will take advantage of your console’s mighty hardware?

 About The Monitor

-The ASUS VG289Q is an affordable 28″ 4K gaming monitor yet it features an IPS panel with wide viewing angles, a wide color gamut, and a quick response time speed!
+The MSI G281UV is an affordable 28″ 4K gaming monitor yet it features an IPS panel with wide viewing angles, a wide color gamut, and a quick response time speed!

 On a 28″ screen, 4K resolution results in a very high pixel density of 157 PPI meaning that you’ll have crystal-clear details even if you’re sitting really close to the screen.

-It also has a wide 90% DCI-P3 gamut coverage for rich and saturated colors, while the peak brightness is excellent at 350-nits; the contrast ratio is as expected from IPS technology and amounts to 1,000:1.
+It also has a wide 95% DCI-P3 gamut coverage for rich and saturated colors, while the peak brightness is excellent at 400-nits; the contrast ratio is as expected from IPS technology and amounts to 1,000:1.

 Useful gaming features include FreeSync support with a 40-60Hz VRR range over both DisplayPort and HDMI – allowing you to use it with the Xbox Series X/S.

-You also get various picture presets, custom crosshair overlays, a refresh rate tracker, on-screen timers, and Shadow Boost (improves visibility in darker scenes of games).
+You also get various picture presets, custom crosshair overlays, a refresh rate tracker, on-screen timers, and Night Vision (improves visibility in darker scenes of games).

 Design & Connectivity

-Connectivity options include DisplayPort 1.2, two HDMI 2.0 inputs, a headphone jack and dual 2W built-in speakers.
+Connectivity options include DisplayPort 1.2, two HDMI 2.0 inputs and a headphone jack.

 Alternatives